Brava Roof Tile Cost Per Square

 - Staggered installation gives homes a more distinguished, classic appearance.
 Straight installation gives homes a more neat and orderly appearance.
 This look is more popular with modern homes.

 - Flashings should be used around all roof projections, such as walls, chimneys, dormers, parapets, vent pipes, skylights etc. Proven durable flashing materials are copper, tin, lead, galvanized iron and stainless steel.

 - The underlayment works with the tiles you choose to help protect your home from water infiltration.

 Location of the roof

 - The location of the roof and accessibility of the roof can also be a factor involved with the cost.
 Will the contractor be able to load tiles on the roof easily?

 - When calculating the cost of your roof you must consider the maintenance and repair costs involved.
 For example, natural cedar shakes require $500-$1000 per year in maintenance and repair costs.
 Brava Roof Tile products come with a 50-year warranty and are virtually maintenance free, reducing the long-run cost of your roof.

-Brava Roof Tile’s products are considered a premium product and so you can expect the materials for your new roof to costs about twice as much as an asphalt shingle roof.
-However, depending on the profile Brava’s products may actually be the more cost effective alternative.
-For example, a customer purchasing Brava’s Select Slate product can expect to pay about half as much as it would cost to purchase real slate.
+Brava Roof Tile is considered a premium product, so you can expect the total cost (material and install) for your new roof to be approximately twice as much as an architecutal asphalt shingle roof.
+However, over the life of the roof, Brava’s products may be the more cost effective alternative.